 - One-on-one talk therapy that focuses on preparing you for clinical care in rehab

-After four to ten days, most people succeed in ending the physiological dependency.
+After four to ten days, most people succeed in ending physiological dependency.
 It means that you wake up in the morning without withdrawal symptoms.
 Your body no longer believes that it needs the drug to survive.
-You won’t be wondering how long does it take to detox from heroin anymore.
-Most importantly, you can now continue with treatment to end the psychological addiction.
+You won’t be wondering how long it takes to detox from heroin anymore.
+Most importantly, you can continue with treatment to end the psychological addiction.

 Don’t give in to a false sense of security and quit treatment.
-Rather, enroll in rehab immediately.
+Instead, enroll in rehab immediately.
 Unless you learn how to handle triggers, stressors, and post-acute withdrawal, you’re in great danger of relapse and may need relapse prevention.
-At a rehab facility, you spend about 45 to 65 days recovering.

 So, how long does it take to detox from heroin?
 At Santé Center for Healing, it’s just a few days.
-Why not find out today how the friendly therapists at Santé can help you start the process?
-Call us today at 866.238.3154.
+Find out how our caring and compassionate staff can help you start the process by calling Santé Center for Healing today at 866.238.3154 or using our online contact form.